-"No," the two friends shook their heads.
+"No," the two friends shook their heads negatively.
 "I am Bocha and this is Jocha, my brother."

-"We also have a sister Konucha, she is probably still sleeping," Bocha said.
+"Also we have a sister Konucha, she must be still sleeping, probably," Bocha said.

 "Konucha...," Bizuka repeated slowly in a singing voice.
 "What a beautiful name!"